joshuacurtiss/khplaylist/README.md

 [Download older stable releases](https://github.com/joshuacurtiss/khplaylist/releases)

 Want to play with the latest beta release? *Be aware that the beta release has new features that aren't finished yet and may crash or not work right.* This beta version adds a "Publication Lookup" dialog.
-Download them here: [KH-Playlist-1.3.0-b1.dmg](https://1drv.ms/u/s!AgYIn5lxpQaN4B2ymmFl43IwE4HN) (Mac) and [KH-Playlist-Setup-1.3.0-b1.exe](https://1drv.ms/u/s!AgYIn5lxpQaN4B6PERtKUuX980OI) (Windows).
+Download it here: [KH Playlist beta](https://1drv.ms/f/s!AgYIn5lxpQaN4CLXLA91ZQAc3ZlC).

 ## Give me more info on using this thing! ##